boerck/android_kernel_samsung_dreamltekor_kvm/README.md

 Samsung Galaxy S8 Korea variant (dreamltekor) KVM enabled test kernel
 ===========
-`SM-G950N - Galaxy S8 Korea variant`<br/>
 This kernel is KVM enabled kernel for my test<br/>
-You can build and use if you want
+You can build and use if you want<br/>
+This kernel is for SM-G950N.
+(Galaxy S8 Korean variant)

+### How to build
+1. Use `git submodule update --init --recursive` in the repository to import Android Image Kitchen.
+2. Unpack original Galaxy S8 boot.img with `AIK-Linux/unpackimg.sh`.
+It will be extracted to `AIK-Linux/split_img/`.
+3. Use `bash build_kernel.sh` to build kernel.
+4. New boot.img will be created in `AIK_Linux/`